Maintenance and Safety of Hybrid and Plug-In Electric Vehicles

 - There are far fewer moving parts, relative to a conventional gasoline engine.

-The batteries in electric drive vehicles are designed to last for the expected lifetime of the vehicle.
+The batteries in electric drive vehicles are generally designed to last for the expected lifetime of the vehicle.
 The Toyota Prius HEV, which has been sold in the United States since 2001, has had less than 0.003% battery failures (source: HybridCars.com).
 Several manufacturers offer 8-year/100,000 mile warranties for their EV and PHEV batteries.

 Manufacturers have not published pricing for replacement batteries, but if the battery does need to be replaced outside the warranty, it is expected to be a significant expense.
 However, battery prices are expected to decline as technology improves and production volumes increase.